CitizensFoundation/policy-synth/agents/docs/src/agents/solutions/evolve/reapPopulation.md

 # ReapSolutionsProcessor

 The `ReapSolutionsProcessor` class is responsible for assessing and reaping solution components that do not fit given requirements within a problem-solving engine.
-It extends the `BaseProcessor` class.
+It extends the `BaseProlemSolvingAgent` class.

 ## Properties